 - 9.1 There shall be a policy and procedure governing the reporting of results, such as by hardcopy, telephone, fax, text messaging and/or any other electronic means.
 Reporting of results should include an authorization procedure.
-The policy shall also ensure that confidentiality, integrity and security are maintained. - 9.2 Stat results, results obtained in out of hours service and results outside alarm limits should be reported as soon as possible and only after verification by a competent technologist as approved by the laboratory. - 9.3 A record of result transmitted by telephone, fax, text messaging and/or any other electronic means (other than the laboratory information system) shall be documented.
+The policy shall also ensure that confidentiality, integrity and security are maintained. - 9.2 A list of critical results shall be available and critical values should be reported as soon as possible and only after verification by a competent technologist as approved by the laboratory. - 9.3 A record of result transmitted by telephone, fax, text messaging and/or any other electronic means (other than the laboratory information system) shall be documented.
 Such record shall be controlled and limited to authorized or defined recipients and it should be followed up by the verified results.
 A read back procedure should be instituted to ensure complete communication. - 9.4 Results should be archived and retained as determined by the laboratory complying with regulatory requirements. - 9.5 Reported results should only be corrected by authorized technical / professional staff of the accredited laboratory.
-Correction of the results should be reported as soon as possible to the requesting physicians. - 9.6 The turn-around-time of all tests must be made known to all requesting physicians and they should be familiar with the normal reporting time for assays. - 9.7 The laboratory should regularly audit the turn-around time for stat and routine tests.
-The turnaround time for assays sent to other laboratories should be known and checked.
+Correction of the results should be reported as soon as possible to the requesting physicians. - 9.6 The turn-around-time of all tests must be made known to all requesting physicians and they should be familiar with the normal reporting time for assays.
+There should be a procedure for review and informing users should the turnaround time exceed reasonable limits. - 9.7 The laboratory should regularly audit the turn-around time for stat and routine tests.
+The turnaround time for assays sent to other laboratories should be known and checked. - 9.8 Reference values should be available for all assays, where relevant. - 9.9 Consultation concerning interpretation of results and advice on further investigation should be available at all times.

-- 9.8 Reference values should be available for all assays, where relevant. - 9.9 Consultation concerning interpretation of results and advice on further investigation should be available at all times. - 9.10 There should be regular meetings of laboratory staff with the clinical staff regarding use of the laboratory and interpretation of results. - 9.11 The laboratory should provide additional interpretative or qualifying comments on reported results where applicable, e.g. warnings should be added to the report when pathological pitfalls or interfering substances are suspected.
+- 9.10 There should be regular meetings of laboratory staff with the clinical staff regarding use of the laboratory and interpretation of results. - 9.11 The laboratory should provide additional interpretative or qualifying comments on reported results where applicable, e.g. warnings should be added to the report when pathological pitfalls or interfering substances are suspected. - 9.12 There should be timely reporting of test results based on testing priorities and a system should be in place to document problems in communication of laboratory results.